 If there is a need for sanctions or consequences then the following may be used, depending on each pupil's needs.
-Any change or addition to a sanction or consequence must be talked through with the person responsible for behaviour management (N Masefield) or the Headteacher first.
-This would also include liaison with the pupil's Group Leader, Head of House and any other key staff such as the SLT or Arts Therapist.
+Any change or addition to a sanction or consequence must be talked through with the person responsible for behaviour management (C Lawrence-Smith) or the Headteacher first:

-- Redirect to another activity. - Positive reinforcement for appropriate behaviours, whilst ignoring inappropriate ones. - Talk to the pupil discuss what has happened and remodel where possible.
-The use of timelines, and cartoon strips can be very helpful with this. - Discussion in groups or individually. - Move the pupil from the group to work on his/her own. - Tell pupil he/she is not ready to be with the group, take pupil outside and tell them to come back when they are ready.
-This may need support from a member of the Time Out team on occasion (refer to the 'Behaviour Modification' section for further detail). - The use of calming strategies to pre-empt behaviour from escalating to 'crisis' point will be taught as and where applicable for certain pupils.
-The calming strategies chosen will be individualised depending on the child's interests and the underlying function of their behaviour. - Repeat work. - Removal of privilege e.g. miss playtime (but must be supervised). - Behaviour modification programme setting targets, with appropriate behaviours being rewarded.
+- Redirect to another activity. - Positive reinforcement for appropriate behaviours, whilst ignoring inappropriate ones, where appropriate. - Talk to the pupil discuss what has happened and remodel where possible.
+The use of timelines, and cartoon strips can be very helpful with this, if appropriate to the pupil's age and language levels.
+It is important not to patronise. - Discussion in groups or individually. - Move the pupil from the group to work on his/her own. - Tell pupil he/she is not ready to be with the group, take pupil outside and tell them to come back when they are ready.
+This may need support from a member of the Behaviour/Time Out team on occasion (refer to the 'Behaviour Modification' section for further detail). - Repeat work. - Removal of privilege e.g. miss breaktime (but must be supervised). - Behaviour modification programme setting targets, with appropriate behaviours being rewarded. - Use of Social Stories aimed at improving the child's understanding of what behaviour and interaction is appropriate and desirable, as well as directing future behaviour (refer to the Social Stories policy). - The use of comic strips or 'drawing out' to help the pupils involved to understand what happened, why and how it could be done differently next time. - Parental involvement.
+This may include a reward or consequence being delivered at home.
+Home-school behaviour books are useful in maintaining parental involvement. - Use of the 'Calm Room' to provide a safe space for the pupil if upset or angry.